sahanasub/Data-Science-Mini-Projects/Author Attribution/author_attribution.md

     #32.08% accuracy

+### **Conclusion**
-#### *-4 different classification techniques were used to predict the author for the documents.
-The comparison of their results are as follows:*
+4 different classification techniques were used to predict the author for the documents.
+The comparison of their results are as follows:

-#### *-Random forest provides the best accuracy out of the three methods, with a 74%.
-The other two methods provide drastically lower accuracies around 32%*
+- Random forest provides the best accuracy out of the three methods, with a 74%.
+The other two methods provide drastically lower accuracies around 32%

-#### *-Multinomial logistic regression and other tree based methods can also be used for the attribution.
-But we have chosen 3 for this exercise*
+- Multinomial logistic regression and other tree based methods can also be used for the attribution.
+But we have chosen 3 for this exercise

     library(ggplot2)
     comp<-data.frame("Model"=c("Random Forest","Naive Baye's","KNN"), "Test.accuracy"=c(74.9,32.4,32.08))